nlivaic/OAuth2OpenIdConnect/readme.md

 #### Role-based Authorization

+- `[Authorize(Roles = "role1,role2,...")]`
 - Role is just another claim.
+- Can be applied on both the client app and API.
+- Client app:
-- To make the .NET Claims Principal aware of a role, you must first fetch the role claim from the IDP and tell the Open Id Connect middleware which claim relates to a role concept: `options.TokenValidationParameters = new TokenValidationParameters { ..., RoleClaimType = JwtClaimTypes.Role }`.
+  - To make the .NET Claims Principal aware of a role, you must first fetch the role claim from the IDP (via `/userinfo`) and tell the Open Id Connect middleware which claim relates to a role concept: `options.TokenValidationParameters = new TokenValidationParameters { ..., RoleClaimType = JwtClaimTypes.Role }`.
 You can add different claims this way.
-I don't understand what all of this has to do with validating tokens.
-The point of doing it this way is to be able to call `User.IsInRole()`, which is much more user-friendly than poking aroung the `role` claim values.
+The point of doing it this way is to have access to roles from your code:
+    - To be able to call `User.IsInRole()`, which is much more user-friendly than poking aroung the `role` claim values.
+    - Call `[Authorize(Roles="role1,role2...")]`
+- IDP:
+  - First of all, we need to get a role claim into the access token.
+This is a good way to go because otherwise the API will have to talk to `\userinfo` every time a request comes in, and that would be expensive.
+We do this by telling the IDP we want the `role` claim included in the access token along with the `imagegalleryapi` scope: `new ApiResource(..., new List<string> { claim here } )`.
+- API:
-- To protect a controller action, you would utilize `[Authorize(Roles = "role1,role2,...")]`
+  - Then, protect the API controller action with `[Authorize(Roles = "role1,role2,...")]`.

 #### Claim and Scopes